JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 Run ```make``` in folder FreeFileSync_11.3_Source/FreeFileSync/Source.

-Assuming the command completed without errors, the binary should be waiting for you in FreeFileSync_11.3_Source/FreeFileSync/Build/Bin.
+Assuming the command completed without fatal errors, the binary should be waiting for you in FreeFileSync_11.3_Source/FreeFileSync/Build/Bin.

 ## 7. Run FreeFileSync
 Go to the FreeFileSync_11.3_Source/FreeFileSync/Build/Bin directory and enter: